-Pakistan deports 'Afghan girl' after arrest
+Kabul welcomes back National Geographic's green-eyed 'Afghan Girl'

 After the Taliban regime fell to the U.S.-backed military action in 2001, National Geographic sent photographer Steve McCurry to find the girl in the photo, eventually identified as Gula.

-She had been living in Pakistan's northwestern city of Peshawar city for years with her children and husband, who died five years ago.
+"The woman who stands next to me became an iconic figure representing Afghan deprivation, Afghan hope and Afghan aspirations," Ghani said.
+"All of us are inspired by her courage and determination."

-Her four children were expected to leave Pakistan to be reunited with their mother later on Wednesday.
+Gula had been living in Pakistan's northwestern city of Peshawar for years with her children and husband, who died five years ago.

-(Writing by Randy Fabi; Editing by Michael Perry)
+Additional reporting by Jibran Ahmad in Peshawar, Pakistan; Writing by Randy Fabi; Editing by Nick Macfie